Ur-Solutions/django_scoped_permissions/docs/guide/core-concepts.rst

 Exclusion permissions
 -------------------------
 Another problem we might have, is revoking specific permissions.
-Say for instance that you want a user by default to have access to all organizations, so the user has the permission :code:`organization`, but not to the organization with id 2.
+Say for instance that you want a user by default to have access to all organizations, so the user has the permission :code:`organization`.
+But you also want to revoke access to the organization with id 2.

 We can achieve this with an **exclusion permission**: :code:`-organization:2`.
-In combination, these two permission yields access to all organizations apart from the organization with id 2.
+In combination, these two permissions yield access to all organizations apart from the organization with id 2.

 Exact exclusion permissions